Perfect graph: Incremental constructions

-Other families
+Strong perfection

-Many other classes of perfect graphs have been studied.
-For instance, the strongly perfect graphs are graphs in which, in every induced subgraph, there exists an independent set that intersects all maximal cliques.
-The Meyniel graphs have been called very strongly perfect because in them, every vertex belongs to such an independent set.
-The Meyniel graphs can also be defined as the graphs in which every odd cycle of length five or more has at least two chords.
+The strongly perfect graphs are graphs in which, in every induced subgraph, there exists an independent set that intersects all maximal cliques.
+In the Meyniel graphs or very strongly perfect graphs, every vertex belongs to such an independent set.
+The Meyniel graphs can also be characterized as the graphs in which every odd cycle of length five or more has at least two chords.

-A parity graph is defined by the property that between every two vertices, all induced paths have the same parity: either they are all even in length, or they are all odd in length.
-This is true, for instance, of the distance-hereditary graphs, in which all induced paths between the same two vertices have the same length.
-It is also true of the bipartite graphs: in a bipartite graph, if two vertices are on the same side of the bipartition, then all paths between them have even length, and if they are on opposite sides then all paths between them have odd length.
-The parity graphs are a subclass of the Meyniel graphs: in any long odd cycle of a parity graph, at least two chords are needed to prevent the cycle being partitioned into two induced paths of different parity.
+A parity graph is defined by the property that between every two vertices, all induced paths have equal parity: either they are all even in length, or they are all odd in length.
+These include the distance-hereditary graphs, in which all induced paths between two vertices have the same length, and bipartite graphs, for which all paths (not just induced paths) between any two vertices have equal parity.
+Parity graphs are Meyniel graphs, and therefore perfect: if a long odd cycle had only one chord, the two parts of the cycle between the endpoints of the chord would be induced paths of different parity.
 The prism over any parity graph (its Cartesian product with a single edge) is another parity graph, and the parity graphs are the only graphs whose prisms are perfect.

-Tolerance graphs are defined by specifying both an interval of the real line for each vertex and a non-negative real number, the tolerance of the vertex.
-Two vertices are adjacent whenever their intervals overlap for a length that is at least as large as the minimum of their two tolerances.
-Thus, the interval graphs are a special case of tolerance graphs, having tolerance zero.
-Like interval graphs, tolerance graphs can be used to model scheduling problems, where the tasks to be scheduled may only share resources for a short period of time (the tolerance of the tasks).
-The complements of tolerance graphs form a subclass of the perfectly orderable graphs.